Sabino Canyon Recreation Area near Tucson in Pima County, Arizona — The American Mountains (Southwest)

 Most prisoners had been convicted of breaking tax or immigration laws.
 Many had refused to join the military for moral or religious reasons.
 These conscientious objectors included Hope Indians from northern Arizona and Jehovah's Witnesses.
 Some, like Gordon Hirabayashi, were citizens who protested the internment of Japanese Americans during World War II

 Location.
 32° 20.35′ N, 110° 43.083′ W. Marker is near Tucson, Arizona, in Pima County.
 It is in the Sabino Canyon Recreation Area.
-Marker can be reached from Mount Lemmon Highway.
+It can be reached from Mount Lemmon Highway.
 Marker is in the Gordon Hirabayashi Recreation Site at mile 7.3 on the Mount Lemmon Highway.
 Park at the first parking area on the right and then walk about 100 feet west to the first foot bridge.
 Marker is just across the bridge.
 Touch for map.
 Marker is in this post office area: Tucson AZ 85749, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Honorable Frank Harris Hitchcock (approx. 2 miles away); Agua Caliente Ranch and Hot Springs (approx. 4.1 miles away); The San Pedro River Valley (approx. 4˝ miles away); Officer Erik Hite (approx. 7 miles away); Lemmon Rock Lookout Tower (approx. 7.8 miles away); Hacienda Moltacqua (approx. 9 miles away); Where Have All the Saguaros Gone? (approx. 9.8 miles away); Airmen Memorial Bridge (approx. 9.9 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies: Honorable Frank Harris Hitchcock (approx. 2 miles away); Agua Caliente Ranch and Hot Springs (approx. 4.1 miles away); The San Pedro River Valley (approx. 4½ miles away); Officer Erik Hite (approx. 7 miles away); Lemmon Rock Lookout Tower (approx. 7.8 miles away); Hacienda Moltacqua (approx. 9 miles away); Where Have All the Saguaros Gone? (approx. 9.8 miles away); Airmen Memorial Bridge (approx. 9.9 miles away).
 Touch for a list and map of all markers in Tucson.

 Regarding Catalina Federal Honor Camp.

-Photographed By Bill Kirchner, August 18, 2010
+Photographed by Bill Kirchner, August 18, 2010

 5. The Honor Camp Today